Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Results

-Communities on average cover much more commuting volume than MSAs.
-In the mountain and pacific states, communities cover much less of the commuting volume because most populous counties are classified as monads.
-However, when taking into account monads, the coverage is higher than MSAs in all regions.
-The proportion of commuting volume is nearly entirely captured by the clusters from CCME in the East South Central and Midatlantic divisons.
-97 \% of total commuting activity is accounted for by clusters (table \ref{tab:comparisonwithMSA}).
-Communities and clusters mostly cover above 80 \% of the commuting volume, while the MSAs cover on less than 70 \%.
+Communities (excluding monads) \jf{cover, on average,} much more commuting volume than MSAs.
+In the Mountain and Pacific states, communities cover much less of the commuting volume because most populous counties are classified as monads.
+When taking into account monads, the coverage is higher than \jf{that of the} MSAs in all regions.
+The proportion of commuting volume is nearly entirely captured by the clusters from CCME-SL in the East South Central and Midatlantic \jf{Divisons.} \fixed{97\% of total commuting activity is accounted for by clusters \jf{(Table} \ref{tab:comparisonwithMSA}).
+Communities and clusters (inclusive of monads) mostly cover above 80\% of the commuting activity, while the MSAs cover less than 70\%.}

-Many of the communities in the midwest and south have many overlaps.
+Many of the communities in the Midwest and South have \jf{numerous} overlaps.
 For example, Cook and Tulsa counties are members of 5 different communities.
 North Carolina is covered by three large, heavily overlapping communities.
-Nodal clusters are regions that have strong central attractors but little peripheral commuting.
 Most nodal clusters are found in the Mountain West, where the counties are on average much larger and more sparsely settled.
-Monadic regions are much more common along the western US because the larger size of counties.
-Most of the major cities are identified as monads, including Cook, Harris , and Los Angeles.
-Notably, New York County (Manhattan) and King County (Brooklyn) are not monads because the counties that comprise New York City are all they are highly interconnected to each other (see figure \ref{fig:fig2_allresults})
+Monads are much more common \jf{in} the Western US because \jf{the counties tend to be larger.} Most major cities are identified as monads, including Cook, Harris, and Los Angeles.
+Notably, New York (Manhattan) and King (Brooklyn) counties are not monads because the counties that comprise New York City \jf{are all highly interconnected with} each other (see figure \ref{fig:fig2_allresults})